bnbong/Wegis/INSTALL.md

 1. **Enable Extension**

-   - Click the Qshing Defender icon in the browser toolbar
+   - Click the Wegis icon in the browser toolbar

 2. **Link Inspection**